 More fun things to celebrate this June?

-About the Moon, June’s full Moon, or the full Strawberry Moon, occurs on Thursday, June 24.
-It reaches peak illumination at 2:40 P.M.
-(EDT) that afternoon, but will not appear above the horizon until just after sunset.
-Why it’s called the Strawberry Moon?
-This is another story…stay tuned!
+About the Moon, June’s full Moon, or the full Strawberry Moon, in 2022, occurs on Tuesday, June 14.
+It reaches peak illumination at 7:52 A.M.
+(EDT) that morning.

 In any case, June’s birth flowers are the honeysuckle and the rose.